 Like I mentioned in the introduction, Shopify takes care of your product hosting as well as speed, optimization, and security all as part of your monthly subscription.

 However, with Shopify, you do have to make some compromises in order for Shopify to provide all your technical needs.

 You do not have access to your server via FTP.
-If you want to edit any website files, you have to work with Shopify’s editor called Liquid.
+If you want to edit any website files, you have to work with Shopify’s editor called Liquid – or their drag and drop template builder.
 It does an excellent job of allowing you to edit the files that you need to edit.
 But as any developer knows – it’s never the same as having root access your server.